 The discussion and analysis of the Company's financial condition and results of operations are based upon its consolidated unaudited financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America.
 The preparation of these unaudited financial statements requires management to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent liabilities.
 On an on-going basis, management evaluates past judgments and estimates, including those related to bad debts, accrued liabilities, convertible promissory notes and contingencies.
-Management bases its estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
-Actual results may differ from these estimates under different assumptions or conditions.
-The accounting policies and related risks described in the Company's annual report on Form 10-K/A as filed with the Securities and Exchange Commission on September 21, 2018 (as amended) are those that depend most heavily on these judgments and estimates.
-As of September 30, 2018, there had been no material changes to any of the critical accounting policies contained therein.
+Management bases its estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and related risks described in the Company's annual report on Form 10-K/A as filed with the Securities and Exchange Commission on September 21, 2018 (as amended) are those that depend most heavily on these judgments and estimates.
+As of December 31, 2018, there had been no material changes to any of the critical accounting policies contained therein.